leric2/GROMORA-harmo/specifications.md

 2. *.bin* file containing the raw measured spectra

 #### Level 1a: calibrated spectra
 For every calibration cycle, we store and save the raw calibrated spectra in a dedicated netCDF file (without removing outliers).
-Also, according to the stability of the hot and cold load, we might consider defining a "accumulation" or "pre-integration" time *(variable)* for calibrating the specta (which then has to be noted in the meta data).
+Also, according to the stability of the hot and cold load, we define a "calibration" time for calibrating the specta (which then has to be noted in the meta data).

 #### Level 1b: integrated and corrected calibrated spectra
 Depending on the anaylsis, we might need different integration time and take different decision regarding what to do with the outliers.
 It might make sense then to do this now and not before storing the calibrated spectra.
 In this step, we would also include all corrections that are instrument dependent *(outliers flagging, window correction, ? frequency shift, corrections after determination of drifts/shifts?, L1a data flagging.
 If we consider the baseline and the tropospheric contribution as parameters of the retrieval, they should not be corrected before)*